 Navratri with kids is more fun!

 Navratri is here and it the most beautiful Hindu festival.
 This is the best time to teach your kids about our beautiful Indian culture and traditions.
 As a parent it is our duty to teach them about good and bad.
 The lesson that we all learn from Navratri is important for every kid to know and understand.
-Kids get bored easily so
+Kids get bored easily.

 The lessons that we all learn from Navratri is important for every kid to know and understand.
 Kids get bored easily so it’s important to keep them busy with different activities and when combined with some learning its more fun.
 So here are few activities you can enjoy with your kids this Navratri season: